 If you have a reliable backup solution in place, your chances of recovering your hacked WordPress site increase tenfold.
 All you have to is rollback to a previous version of the site, and relax.

 Note that after recovering your site, it might need some rebuilding.
 After you’ve reinstated your WordPress site (which means you can login to the admin area), check to ensure all core functions are working.
-Things to look for include widgets, contact forms, social media and anything else tied to any affected plugin or theme.
+Things to look for include widgets, contact forms, social media plugins and anything else tied to any affected plugin or theme.

 For instance, after restoring my site, none of my forms were working since I had to delete Contact Form 7, the plugin that drives all my forms.
 I had to delete Jetpack as well so I lost social sharing, comments and RSS feeds among other features.
 I deleted All in One Favicon as well, and lost my custom favicon.
 I recovered all these features simply by reinstalling the affected plugins.